Happy birthday Deano

 2005 - Swiss centre-back Arnaud Bühler, who never actually appeared for the reds, signed for Sochaux-Montbéliard from Aarau.

 2012 – Ex-reserves defender Alan Navarro signed for Swindon Town, having been released by Brighton & Hove Albion two months earlier.
-He has so far struck twice, both on his debut against his former club, in twenty outings for the Robins.
+He struck twice in twenty outings for the Robins before being released at the end of the season.

 2013 – Ex-reserves midfielder Jim Magilton was appointed Elite Performance Director for the Irish Football Association.